zFelipeA/zFelipeA/README.md

 </h1>

 ### About
-- 🛠 Full-Stack developer
+- 🛠 Full-Stack developer;
-- 🚀 Working with programming for over 8 years
+- 🚀 Working with programming for over 8 years;

 ### Skills
  - 🔮 Desktop development languages: Rust, Java and Node.js;